Ramani-Yogesh/docker/docker_files/03_containers_basic_commands.md

         docker run -it image_name

-    Use this command, It will create a new container with name 'test' and login directly
+    Use below command, It will create a new container with name 'test' and login directly

         docker container run --name test -it image_name

-    Use this command, It will create a new container with name 'test1' and login automatically, once you exit from the container, it will remove automatically.
+    Use below command, It will create a new container with name 'test1' and login automatically, once you exit from the container, it will remove automatically.